 Most days, your Wrapsite happily chugs along and there’s nothing to do with it.
 But there are two main situations when you may want to know more about what people actually did on the Wrapsite:

 To help you keep track of what has happened on your Wrapsite, ExcelWraps leaves an Audit Trail where you can review past events.
-You find the Audit Trail and its settings on the Wrapsite’s Administration dashboard.
-You can also export the Audit Trail to a file as described below.
+It is easy to download this audit log and examine it in Excel.

 Some common auditing functions are best performed using MyWraps reports.
-If you want to see a list of all wraps a user has signed off, follow these steps:
+As an example, if you want to see a list of all wraps a user has signed off, follow these steps:

 Don’t hesitate to contact client services if you need help to create a report.